forkcms/forkcms/tools/README.md

 ## Scripts

+### check_code
+The check_code-script will run PHP CodeSniffer with all settings that are needed.
+It will check your code against the styleguide, will detect wierd/faulty code, ...

+It can be executed with the following command

+	./check_code

 ### minify
 The minify-script will minify the CSS and JS used by the backend.
 These files will be used by the backend when not in DEBUG-mode.
 **This script should be executed before putting a release in the wild.**